labordep/PharoGameye/README.md

 A ```Collection``` is composed of ```Collectible``` which can be ```VideoGame```, ```System```, ```Peripheral```, etc.
 Each ```Collectible``` have properties as Title, Type, Platform, etc.

-**Note : This project works on GAMEYE v4.x, not already tested on v5.x.**
+**Note : This project works on GAMEYE v4.x, development in progress for v5.x.**

 ## Installing